 (Strain & Odom, 1986; Elksnin & Elksnin, 1998).
-Social skills such as understanding the feelings of self and others, being able to control your emotions, and making others feel comfortable, are important in predicting whether or not an individual will be socially successful in life.
+Social skills such as understanding the feelings of self and others, being able to control your emotions and making others feel comfortable, are important in predicting whether or not an individual will be socially successful in life.
 School performance and adequate social skill development also seem to be related.

 It has been suggested in a study conducted by Gresham (1981) that students who have inadequate social functioning have more school-related problems.
-This puts students with poor social skills at higher risk for dropping out of school and achieving at lower rates when compared to their same age peers with appropriate social skills.
-Elksnin and Elksnin (1998) demonstrated that poor and lacking social skills are also directly correlated to our nation's unemployment rates and underemployed population.
-Employer's value well developed interpersonal skills in their employees and consistently ranks interpersonal skills as more valued than job preparedness skills.
+This puts students in a poor situation of social skills, at a higher risk of dropping out of school and achieving at lower rates when compared to their same age peers with appropriate social skills.
+Elksnin and Elksnin (1998) demonstrated that poor and lacking of social skills are also directly correlated to our nation's unemployment rates and underemployed population.
+Employer's value is well developed interpersonal skills in their employees and consistently ranks interpersonal skills as more valued than job preparedness skills.
 It was also reported in a study conducted by Johnson and Johnson (1990; cited in Elksnin & Elksnin, 1998) that ninety percent of lost jobs were related to social difficulties.

-Social skills are very important in order for students to function successfully in a social environment.
-Social skills are especially critical for students who are identified with a disability.
+Social skills are very important for students in order to function successfully in a social environment.
+Social skills are especially critical for students who are identified with disability.
 Students who are identified as having an emotional or behavioural disorder (including ADHD) are consistently identified as lacking the pertinent social skills they need to be accepted by their peers.
-In general, students with emotional and behavioural disorders are most in need of social skill development and training, compared to students in other disability categories (Elksnin & Elksnin, 1998).
+In general, students with emotional and behavioural disorders are the most who need of social skill development and training, compared to students in other disability categories (Elksnin & Elksnin, 1998).
 It is also important to recognize that social skill deficits seem to persist with age and will not improve by themselves as a child moves through each stage of development.
-The United States Department of Education (1996) reported that twenty-nine percent of students who graduated from high school in 1995 required social skills training beyond that provided by their formal education.
-This demonstrates that social skills are skills that not only effect functioning as a student, but also as an adult in the world outside of school.
+The United States Department of Education (1996) reported that twenty-nine percent of students who graduated from a high school in 1995, required social skills training beyond that provided by their formal education.
+This demonstrates that social skills are skills that not only affect functioning as a student, but also as an adult in the world outside of the school.